-Anyone who has moved in to a new home knows how exciting and overwhelming the experience is.
+Anyone who has moved in to a new home or have done a condo renovation in Philippines knows how exciting and overwhelming the experience is.
 Looking at a new bare condo sparks thrill, anticipation, and well, expenses.
 Surveying the kitchen for example, a would-be condo dweller would mentally place all appliances — the refrigerator goes in one corner, the oven goes to another, and so on and so forth.
 Walking past the living room, one can’t help but think where the TV or home theater must be placed.
 Then you go to an appliance store and realize mentally placing appliances in your condo is not as easy as purchasing them.
 But don’t worry.
 It doesn’t have to be harder than it already is.

 The good thing about condo living is its minimalistic nature.
 You don’t need much.
 There are condos in the Philippines that include appliances in the condo purchase, some fully-furnished.
 However, even if the condo is totally bare, there are only a few appliances you need in condo living because one, the space doesn’t allow much and second, condo living itself already provides a myriad of conveniences.